 Some magic mushroom strains are rife with well-documented history and lineages, and others are shrouded in mystery.
 Part of the appeal of Matias Romero shrooms for some cultivators and users is that little is known about the origin and history.

-It’s unclear whether the spores were collected from a wild strain and isolated in a lab setting or if they were bred using another strain named after the founder: PF Classic.
+It’s unclear whether the spores were collected from a wild strain and isolated in a lab or bred using another strain named after the founder: PF Classic.

-There is much debate about whether or not there is a unique strain that has the name Matias Romero or if users and cultivators just confuse it for the original PF Classic.
+There is much debate about whether or not there is a unique strain with the name Matias Romero or if users and cultivators just confuse it for the original PF Classic.
 Both mushrooms look very similar.

-Some people claim that the real Matias Romero strain is a rare one but produces a trip experience unlike any other.
+Some people claim that the real Matias Romero strain is rare but produces a trip experience unlike any other.

-It’s also believed that the Matias Romero strain is one of the most ancient shroom strains still in existence today — although there’s little evidence to substantiate this claim.
+It’s also believed that the Matias Romero strain is one of the most ancient shroom strains today — although there’s little evidence to substantiate this claim.

 Matias Romero Potency & Psilocybin Content